Yiddish and Ladino Folksongs: Are they Jewish?

 Here is a list of the topics these songs lead us to:

 1. How old are Ladino songs?
 2. Jewish riddle songs 3.
-Misheard lyrics
+Meaning of lyrics

 UNA PASTORA YO AMI [I loved a shepherdess]